Coronavirus Cases Rise To Highest Level Since Late July

 Increasingly, the virus is sweeping through rural communities that had been spared earlier in the pandemic.

 "We've really switched to the infections emerging in the last strongholds, which are rural areas of Iowa," says Dr. Christine Petersen at the University of Iowa.
-"This is kind of a pattern that's consistent across at least the Midwest."
+"This is a kind of a pattern that's consistent across at least the Midwest."

 Though many communities are eager to open up businesses and social events, they lack the tools to do so safely, says Adalja.